siruguri/railsschool-catchup-ruby/level2/course_content/understanding_blocks.md

     matrix = [ [1,1], [2,4], [3, 9], [4, 16] ]
     new_matrix = each_cell(matrix) { |val, rn, cn| 2*val }
+    # Or we can splat multiple arguments into one variable

 The block is passed in as an implicit parameter but you can make it explicit.
 When you do so, it has to be the last argument passed to your method.